1. Academic Validation

 Abstract

-Proprotein convertase substilisin-like/kexin type 9 (PCSK9) is a serine Protease involved in a protein-protein interaction with the low-density lipoprotein (LDL) receptor that has both human genetic and clinical validation.
+Proprotein convertase substilisin-like/kexin type 9 (PCSK9) is a serine protease involved in a protein-protein interaction with the low-density lipoprotein (LDL) receptor that has both human genetic and clinical validation.
 Blocking this protein-protein interaction prevents LDL receptor degradation and thereby decreases LDL Cholesterol levels.
-Our pursuit of small-molecule direct binders for this difficult to drug PPI target utilized affinity selection/mass spectrometry, which identified one confirmed hit compound.
+Our pursuit of small-molecule direct Binders for this difficult to drug PPI target utilized affinity selection/mass spectrometry, which identified one confirmed hit compound.
 An X-ray crystal structure revealed that this compound was binding in an unprecedented allosteric pocket located between the catalytic and C-terminal domain.
 Optimization of this initial hit, using two distinct strategies, led to compounds with high binding affinity to PCSK9.
 Direct target engagement was demonstrated in the cell lysate with a cellular thermal shift assay.
 Finally, ligand-induced protein degradation was shown with a Proteasome recruiting tag attached to the high-affinity allosteric ligand for PCSK9.

 Keywords